 Learning how to identify what type of objection you have and what to do next is critical if you want to close more business, and in this webinar, you will learn steps to help you do just that.

 There are specific reasons these objections happen, and in most cases, they can be avoided if the sales persons have the skills, techniques, and knowledge.
 However, by following a strategic step-by-step sales process that asks the right questions at the right time, you can remove these sales objections before they happen.

 When you learn to follow a strategic step-by-step sales process when selling over the phone, going for the close will be fun when you have learned how to handle any objections that may be preventing you from closing the sale.

 Michael Pedone will show you what to do before using your company’s “approved rebuttal.”

-PS… The free training for how to create a winning opening value statement that I mentioned in the video can be accessed here.
+PS… The free training for creating a winning opening value statement I mentioned in the video can be accessed here.

 – Michael Pedone

-Michael Pedone is the founder of SalesBuzz.com: How to Sell By Phone Online Sales Training Course that Reduces Turnover, Increases Pipeline, and Shortens Sales Cycles.
+Michael Pedone founded SalesBuzz.com: How to Sell By Phone Online Sales Training Course that Reduces Turnover, Increases Pipeline, and Shortens Sales Cycles.